PhD Candidate

 Prior to Cornell, I earned a B.A. in Psychology with a minor in Theatre Arts from Johns Hopkins University.
 During my time at there, I led projects on the psychological effects of social media use and collaborated with teams on research related to memory, interpersonal relationships, and well-being.

-Outside of research, I enjoy fashion design and write romance novels that spotlight folklore and culture from my Chinese heritage.
+Outside of research, I enjoy fashion design and write novels that spotlight folklore and culture from my Chinese heritage.

 Research Interests